Harshi7141/django_tweeter_project/README.md

 # 🐦 Tweeter Project

 A web application designed to mimic core features of a social media platform like Twitter (X), built using the **Django framework**.
-This project allows users to post "tweets," follow other users, and interact with posts.
+This project allows users to post "tweets" and interact with posts.

 ---